silv3rr/sitewho-plus2/README.md

 So just run sitewho+2 from current dir.

 geoipupdate downloads and updates the required `/var/lib/GeoIP/GeoLite2-Country.mmdb` file.
 It needs /etc/GeoIP.conf which should have been created by `make install`.
-If not, try: `make geoipconf`.
+If not, check Makefile.

 If geoipupdate runs OK you can add a weekly cron to keep mmdb updated:
 `ln -s `which geoipupdate` /etc/cron.weekly/geoipupdate`